IPB University

-IPB University (or formerly Bogor Agricultural University) (Institut Pertanian Bogor, abbreviated as IPB) is a state-run agricultural university based in the regency of Bogor, Indonesia.
+IPB University in the City of Bogor (or formerly Bogor Agricultural University) (Institut Pertanian Bogor, abbreviated as IPB; ᮄᮔ᮪ᮞ᮪ᮒᮤᮒᮥᮒ᮪ ᮕᮨᮁᮒᮔᮤᮃᮔ᮪ ᮘᮧᮌᮧᮁ) is a state-run agricultural university based in the regency of Bogor, Indonesia.
 IPB has long been considered one of the "Big 5" universities in Indonesia, along with University of Indonesia, Bandung Institute of Technology, Gadjah Mada University and Airlangga University.

 History

 The institute began as an agricultural school formed by the Dutch colonial regime in the early 20th century.
 After independence it was part of the University of Indonesia before becoming an independent institute on September 1, 1963.